Mustapha-Institute-Lb/auto_generator/ReadMe.md

 * **fetch_audio**:  It containes API utilities to fetch ayat audio from islamic network and download them.

-* **process_video**: It containes utilities to process videos and combine video parts: video, audio, and text.
+* **ffmpeg_utils**: It containes utilities to process videos and combine video parts: video, audio, and text.